 - Canned kidney beans

 - Canned green beans

 Canned rice 2-6 years

-Rice has been a staple diet for many cultures since thousands of years ago, it is rich in protein, vitamins, minerals and in carbohydrates.
+Rice has been a staple diet for many cultures since thousands of years ago, it is rich in protein, vitamins, minerals, and carbohydrates.
 Although the nutritional value will differ from one rice type to another.
 By far one of the most recommended types of rice due to its health benefits is brown rice, the problem with brown rice in general not just canned rice is that it has a much shorter shelf life than white rice.

-One of the most interesting facts about rice is that it absorbs a lot of water, canned rice is allways cooked rice and most of the content in canned rice is actually water.
+One of the most interesting facts about rice is that it absorbs a lot of water, canned rice is always cooked rice and most of the content in canned rice is actually water.
 My recommendation is to go with simple uncanned rice as this has a much longer shelf life than canned rice and all you need for cooking it is water.